 Some who work in industries like construction don’t spend a ton of their day napping.
 Others, however, nap for a far larger part of their day.
 Those in the medical field, for example, reported napping for almost 17 percent of their workday.
 While not too many hospitals have dedicated nap rooms, some companies support napping and have even created designated sleep spaces for employees.

-The sweet spot for quality naps, however, seems to be those of the shorter variety – short naps (five to 15 minutes) can have immediate benefits to the napper, who wakes up more alert with no sluggishness and is ready to get back to work.
+The sweet spot for quality naps, however,– short naps (five to 15 minutes) can have immediate benefits to the napper, who wakes up more alert with no sluggishness and is ready to get back to work.
 These benefits wear off sooner than longer naps, however.
 Longer naps keep you refreshed, but are compounded by impairment from sleep inertia.
 This means you’re groggy when you wake up, and it takes some time to shake that lethargy off.

 Better Sleep for Better Days